t4ccer/cgt-tools/cgt_gui/README.md

 $ cargo run -r -p cgt_gui
 ```

-### Prebuilt bianries (Windows only)
+### Prebuilt binaries (Windows only)

-Discalimer: I've tested these only using wine, I don't have Windows machine.
+Disclaimer: I've tested these only using wine, I don't have Windows machine.

 Download zip archive from [releases page](https://github.com/t4ccer/cgt-tools/releases), unpack and run `cgt-gui.exe`.
 Do not move this file from the directory with .dll files, these are required at runtime.